HAROGIC-Technologies/gr-htra/Examples/README.md

 Acquire basic IQ data.

 **Parameter Description**
-- Native sample rate: The parameter can be set in the range of 110 MHz to 130 MHz, with a step size of 1 kHz.
+- Native sample rate: The parameter can be set in the range of 110 MHz to 130 MHz, with a minimum step size of 1 kHz.
 - Center frequency: The parameter's configurable values depend on the device's acquisition frequency band.
 - Decimation factor: The decimation factor must be set to a power of 2 and is selectable via the dropdown menu in the module.
 - Reference level: The parameter can be set in the range of -50 to 23 dBm.